enterprise-oss/osso-docs/docs/what_is_saml.md

 title: What is SAML?
 ---

-## Background

 Security Assertion Markup Language (SAML) is an open specification that allows Identity Providers (IDPs) to securely pass authorization credentials to a Service Provider (SP).
-SAML is conceptually very similar to OAuth - instead of a user creating a password based account for every service they use, an IDP centralizes identity for the user, and they use their IDP credentials to access the services they use.
+SAML is conceptually very similar to OAuth - instead of a user creating a password based account for every service they use, an IDP centralizes identity for the user, and they use their IDP credentials to access services.
 Where OAuth is generally used for consumer oriented apps, enterprise companies often require the services they purchase to offer SAML based Single Sign On (SSO).